oterrab/portfolio-projects/README.md

 Hello 👋, is there anybody in there?

-This is my Portfolio Summary where I provide a walkthrough to all of my forays into data analytics projects and courses.
-I'll track my projects here with a quick note on what each project does.
+This is my Portfolio Summary where I provide a walkthrough to all of my forays into data analytics projects, courses, problem-solving, interviews, etc...
+I'll track **everything** here with a quick note on what each project does.

 Feel free to chat with me on [LinkedIn](https://www.linkedin.com/in/lucaspassosbarreto/) about my projects!